Guide to setting up a spray tan business

 Choosing a Spray Tan Brand for your business

-We stock three spray tans in our salon and we love them all, but they all have different advantages and flaws to them which need to be considered before proceeding with our clients application.
+We stock three spray tans in our salon, and we love them all, but they all have different advantages and flaws that need to be considered before proceeding with our client’s application.

-For example, all our tans come in varying shades, but we have a certain brand that we would never put on someone who likes a deep colour, and we have another brand that we wouldn’t dream of putting on a tan shy customer.
+For example, all our tans come in varying shades, but we have a particular brand that we would never put on someone who likes a deep colour, and we have another brand that we wouldn’t dream of putting on a tan-shy customer.

 It’s important to;

-Pick quality over price – Quality spray tan solutions usually don’t have preservatives, synthetic dyes, are usually organic, non fragranced with no alcohol.
+Pick quality over price – Quality spray tan solutions usually don’t have preservatives or synthetic dyes and are generally organic and non-fragranced with no alcohol.
 So why is this important?
 Synthetic dyes are cancerogenic and permanently stain clothing.
-Fragrance (which requires alcohol to make it) and alcohol are drying to your clients skin, which means TIGER BREAD scaley skin!
+Fragrance (which requires alcohol to make it) and alcohol are drying to your client’s skin, which means TIGER BREAD scaley skin!

-Consider branding that suits your business and area – There is a lot of opinions about certain brands generated since spray tanning was invented.
-You’ll often hear people say ‘Fake Bake’ looks dirty on me or ‘St. Tropez’ makes me green which is complete NONSENSE.
+Consider branding that suits your business and area – There are a lot of opinions about certain brands generated since spray tanning was invented.
+You’ll often hear people say ‘Fake Bake’ looks dirty on me, or ‘St. Tropez’ makes me green, which is complete NONSENSE.

-It may of happened to that particular individual, but it’s usually down to bad spray tan storage or not enough training.
-I’m sure St. Tropez being one, if not ‘thee’ most well known tanning brand business in the world, wouldn’t be so popular if they turned customers green!
+It may have happened to that particular individual, but it’s usually down to lousy spray tan storage or insufficient training.
+I’m sure St. Tropez being one, if not ‘the’ most well-known tanning brand business in the world, wouldn’t be so popular if they turned customers green!

-You can read about why spray tans turn green on this article: Why Your Spray Tan Turned Green
+You can read why spray tans turn green in this article: Why Your Spray Tan Turned Green.

 Before setting up your business, figure out what kind of people your clients are.
-Have you got clients seeking a TOWIE transformation, or ladies and gents who want a light, natural glow?
-I stock tan shades for both of those types of clients and one in-between.
+Have clients seeking a TOWIE transformation or ladies and gents who want a light, natural glow?
+I stock tan shades for both of those types of clients and one in between.